MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

 ---

+# Follow-up analyses

 ## Follow-up №1: Potential caveats, adressing collaborator questions

 After reviewing initial results, our collaborator raised the following points:

-> 1. **Time-Dependent Changes**: Concern that serum starvation at 24h could confound interpretation of time effects.
+> 1. **Time-Dependent Changes Confounding**: Our collaborator expressed concern that serum starvation at 24h could confound interpretation of time effects.
-> 2. **Gene Ratio Directionality**: Whether the gene ratio shown in dotplots is directional (up/down).
-> 3. **Targeted Pathway Insights**: Desire to see which pathways RANKL specifically up- or down-regulates in *Salmonella*-infected cells at each timepoint (4h vs. 24h).
+> 2. **Targeted Pathway Insights**: Desire to see which pathways RANKL specifically up- or down-regulates in *Salmonella*-infected cells at each timepoint (4h vs. 24h).

 #### Our Response
 1. **Time-Dependent (Batch) Effects**
    - Acknowledged potential batch/confounding issues (e.g., serum starvation).
-   - Noted that we cannot fully correct for it in this dataset.
+   - Given the experimental design, we cannot fully correct for it in this dataset.
    - Emphasized cautious interpretation of 4h vs. 24h comparisons.

-2. **Gene Ratio & NES**
-   - Clarified that **gene ratio** is non-directional—it’s the fraction of genes from a set that appear in the DE list.
-   - **Normalized Enrichment Score (NES)**, in contrast, is directional and indicates whether a pathway is up- or down-regulated.

-3. **Pathways Specifically Up-/Down-Regulated by RANKL**
+2. **Pathways Specifically Up-/Down-Regulated by RANKL**
    - Implemented additional code to produce **separate dotplots** for up- and down-regulated pathways, based on the NES sign.
    - Created **barplots** of NES values to highlight which pathways RANKL is modulating.

 #### Code for Focused RANKL vs. Infection Pathway Analysis

 `run_gsea_analysis` is a code snippet that addresses these concerns.
-It creates separate **dotplots** and **barplots** to show which pathways are *upregulated* or *downregulated* by RANKL in *Salmonella*-infected cells, at both 4h and 24h.
+It creates separate **dotplots** and **barplots** to show which pathways are *upregulated* or *downregulated* by RANKL in *Salmonella*-infected cells, separate at both 4h and 24h.
 It uses the existing `runGSEA` infrastructure, filtering by **NES** sign and p-value thresholds.

 #### Interpretation